 The cost to take the GED® exam in Florida is $32 per module.
 The total cost to take each of the four subtests is $128 for first-time test-takers.
 Those who need to retake the test are eligible to receive two discounted retake opportunities per subject area.

 In order to pass the exam and receive a State of Florida High School Diploma, you must earn a standard score of at least 145 on each of the four GED® subtests.

 Each subtest is worth a set number of raw score points.
 Individual questions are worth different numbers of score points.
 For example, a test item with two drop-down selections would be worth two points, since the test-taker is being asked two separate things.
 In this case, it would be possible to earn 0, 1, or 2 points on that test item.
 A test-taker’s raw score is then scaled to a number from 100 to 200.

 The score report will usually be available within 3 hours of testing.
 You will receive an e-mail when your scores are ready for viewing on MyGED.

-If the candidate fails to earn scores high enough to receive a diploma, he/she can retake all or selected subject area tests to achieve passing scores.
-Testing centers may require candidates who don’t pass the test to enroll in preparation classes or wait a pre-determined amount of time before attempting to retest.
+If the candidate fails to earn scores high enough to receive a diploma, they can retake all or selected subject area tests to achieve passing scores.
+Testing centers may require candidates who do not pass the test to enroll in preparation classes or wait a predetermined amount of time before attempting to retest.
 Candidates may retake a subject at a discounted rate two times.
-If the test-taker does not pass a subject test after the third attempt, he/she will need to wait at least 60 days before attempting again and will need to pay full price to retake the test for a third time.
+If the test-taker does not pass a subject test after the third attempt, they will need to wait at least 60 days before attempting again and will need to pay full price to retake the test.